martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 `_xmpp-server.im.example.org` (see {{XMPP}}), a DNS-ID of `im.example.org`, and an XMPP-specific `XmppAddr` of `im.example.org` (see {{XMPP}}).
-It might also include a CN-ID of `im.example.org` for backward compatibility with deployed infrastructure.

 # Requesting Server Certificates {#request}